ay0408/SID/README.md

 This page provides the results showing that the proposed distributions can significantly reduce the (expected) noise amount compared to existing ones, including the Laplace distribution and $(\alpha,\beta)$-admissible distributions.

 In addition to the results presented in the paper, we also provide some results of the $d=3$ case.
 Due to intensive computational costs, we considered only the cases SID-I, II, III, and VI when $\epsilon=5$; nevertheless, the provided results indeed show the superiority of the smooth indistinguishable distributions.
-For practical purposes at this point, it might be advisable to focus solely on SID-I and III and pre-determine $r$ to a reasonably fixed value.
+For practical purposes at this point, it might be advisable to focus solely on SID-I (and II) and pre-determine $r$ to a reasonably fixed value.
 (Naturally, finding the theoretically "optimal" distributions should remain an ongoing topic of research.)

 ## Impact of Expanding $\beta$ Range